sachinkr91/api-rest-meetings/libs/javascript/docs/MeetingApi.md

 <a name="generatePairingCodePstn"></a>
 # **generatePairingCodePstn**
-> PairingCodeWebRTC generatePairingCodePstn(userId, numericMeetingId, payloadPairingCodePstn, opts)
+> PairingCodePSTN generatePairingCodePstn(userId, numericMeetingId, payloadPairingCodePstn, opts)

 Generate Pairing Code (PSTN)

-This endpoint generates a PSTN pairing code that can be used to connect to a meeting via telephone.
+This endpoint generates a PSTN pairing code that can be used to connect to a meeting via telephone. **Note:** call this API using a meeting access token

 ### Example
 ```javascript